Vanille-N/website/www/treebor/shared.md

 > ```
 <!-- ` -->

+## Implicit accesses on reborrows

-In addition, since we want shared and mutable references to be marked [dereferenceable](https://llvm.org/docs/LangRef.html) in LLVM, we count reborrow as reads.
+Since we want shared and mutable references to be marked [dereferenceable](https://llvm.org/docs/LangRef.html) in LLVM, we count reborrow as reads.
 This guarantees that it is impossible to reborrow from a `Disabled` pointer, and thus that `dereferenceable` is valid.